Not all eBooks are available to download or use offline.

 What is eRead Illinois?

 eRead Illinois is a program to promote reading throughout Illinois.
-Elmhurst College library can now provide several thousand ebooks - many of which are fiction - through participation in this program.
+Elmhurst University Library can now provide several thousand ebooks - many of which are fiction - through participation in this program.

 What kind of stuff in in the eRead Illinois collection?

 Fiction, non-fiction, Young Adult and Children's Literature, even audiobooks.
 You can find cook books, gardening and crafts books, thrillers, detective stories, science fiction - the list is endless.

 What do I need to download an eboook?

 1) device or computer

 3) your EU library number (number under the barcode on your Jaypass)